The Company’s first big hit is the Uke-A-Doodle, a child-sized instrument designed to make music more interactive and accessible.

 Hot Wheels brings drag racing back into pop culture with Snake & Mongoose.
 The re-creations of the rivalry between racecar drivers Don "The Snake" Prudhomme and Tom "The Mongoose" McEwen encouraged kids to act out their own side-by-side racing battles.

-Malibu Barbie launches to reflect the updated fashion style reflecting California culture with a forward-face glance reflecting women’s empowerment.
+Malibu Barbie launches to reflect the updated fashion style of California culture with a forward-face glance to represent women’s empowerment.

 With music at the forefront, the Fisher-Price Phonograph is able to withstand the roughest of play.